AdamRKlima/TA-Notes-and-Needed-Updates/README.md

 >
 >**<h2>Python</h1>**
 >**<h2>What is Python?</h2>**
 >> Python is a high level, interpreted language.
-It's considered to be high-level because it is similar to a spoken language. **Python is:**
->> Python is a high level, interpreted language.
 It's considered to be high-level because it is similar to a spoken language. ****<span style="color: green;">Python</span>** is:**
 >> - Quicker to write
 >> - Shorter